-- Lack of motivation for voluntary participation in the present study. - Outpatient pulmonary rehabilitation program in a hospital which is part of the CIRO network. - Not capable to perform cycle tests, walk tests and/or endurance training on a cycle ergometer and treadmill because of severe hypoxia/hypercapnia, neuromuscular diseases, joint disorders in hip, leg and/or knee or severe breathlessness.
+- Lack of motivation for voluntary participation in the present study. - Not capable to understand the instruction of the NHF oxygen delivery system - Outpatient pulmonary rehabilitation program in a hospital which is part of the CIRO network. - Not capable to perform cycle tests, walk tests and/or endurance training on a cycle ergometer and treadmill.